Site Loader

 What is charisma?
 According to executive coach and author, Oliva Fox Cabane, charisma is the attractive quality that certain people exude.
 People with charisma attract attention, like a magnet attracts iron filings.
 Contrary to popular belief, charisma (or personal magnetism), is not an innate quality, but rather a skill you can cultivate.
 Why is this important?
 Cabane, explains why:

-“Charismatic people seem to lead charmed lives: they have more romantic options, they make more money and they experience less stress.” **(Cabane, p.
-2).
+“Charismatic people seem to lead charmed lives: they have more romantic options, they make more money and they experience less stress.”

 Marilyn Monroe’s Magnetism

-To prove her point, Cabane references a story about Marilyn Monroe.
+To prove her point, Cobane references a story about Marilyn Monroe.
 The year was 1955 and Marilyn was on a photo shoot in New York City for a magazine article.
 She decided to conduct her own personal experiment about the malleability and control a person has of their own charisma and personal magnetism.

-“’Then – there were no grand gestures – she simply ‘fluffed up her hair, and struck a pose.’”**(Cabane, p.
+With the photographer in tow, Marilyn got on the subway at Grand Central Station and embodied the energy and mannerisms of “plain” Norma Jean Baker (her family name).
+Nobody recognized her.
+Later, however, she walked up the stairs of the subway onto a crowded sidewalk, glanced at her surroundings and asked her photographer, “’Do you want to see her?’”
+Obviously, the photographer agreed. “’Then – there were no grand gestures – she simply ‘fluffed up her hair, and struck a pose.’”**(Cabane, p.
 1). and began to radiate her enormous magnetism.
 With that simple shift in body position and energetic vibration, Norma Jean Baker became Marilyn Monroe.
 She was immediately recognized and surrounded by fans.
 They recognized the charismatic star and were attracted to her magnetic field, in other words, her Marilyn-ness.

 Monroe’s life and success, illustrates – among other lessons of celebrity culture – the impact of understanding and using the human energy field’s capacity for projecting magnetism for self-improvement and advancement.
 At the same time, the tragedy of her early death as it has been linked to how her celebrity consumed her, underscores the raw power of charisma and personal magnetism.
 Keep those lessons in mind as you experiment with personal magnetism.

-Here’s some tips on becoming more aware of how body language and energy field communicates:
+Here are some tips on becoming more aware of how body language and energy field communicates:

 Pay attention to posture.
 Whether you’re sitting or standing, aim for a posture that is upright and suggests that you are alert, yet relaxed.
 If you notice that your chest or shoulders are slumping, straighten up.